DHTMLX/docs-suite/docs/migration.md

 #### Displaying the percentage value in a column

-Before v9.0, to display the percentage value in a column, the `type: "percent"` configuration option has been used.
-The entered value has been multiplied by 100 and displayed with the percentage sign:
+Before v9.0, to display the percentage value in a column, the `type: "percent"` configuration option has been used:

 ~~~jsx {3}title="Before v9.0"
 {